 This makes it all the more important to ascertain the optimal usage of your resource pool.
 After all, the mental well-being of your most valuable asset precedes every other concern.
 Along with emphasizing the resource health index, the utilization rate also gives a clear picture of performance, productivity, and other attributes, making it one of the crucial resource KPIs in the project management realm.

-Here is an amalgamation of every key point on resource utilization to give you detailed information on this very subject.
+Here is an amalgamation of every key point on resource utilization to give you detailed information on this subject.

 Beginning with the definition,